InsultingPros/AccuracyBroadcaster/README.md

 This is the only publicly available headshot accuracy broadcaster other than [Poosh]'s [ScrnBalance], but has a different implementation thanks to [Unflect].
 Other private versions are directly ripped from ScrN and are too good to be used by us peasants.

 All available variables can be found in [config file](Configs/AccuracyBroadcaster.ini), feel free to modify the accuracy message by your taste!
+And spam `mutate acc / accuracy` to enjoy yourself at any time.

 ## Installation